 At home, I cried loudly in the bathroom while showering and playing loud music.
 I just hoped that my daughter would not hear and my eyes wouldn't be puffy from crying,

 I sat for hours on top of the house, looking at the street with my mind completely blanked out.
 Why is it my child who got cancer?
 I have been helping so many people with cancer, so why does my own child have to have cancer?
 The misery, the grief, the sadness is something I cannot even describe nor share with my closest buddy- My husband.

 I know she could not take it too, so I chose to remain silent and be strong for her as I didn't want her to panic or be sad.
-My daughter began her Electro Capacitive Cancer Therapy (ECCT)."Use it while studying and going about your daily life to maximize the hours you are using the ECCT device.
+My daughter began her Capacitance Cancer Therapy (CCT)."Use it while studying and going about your daily life to maximize the hours you are using the CCT device.
 Let the world know that there are other solutions for cancer besides drugs and chemo." said the friend from cancer research clinic.

 We continue to do regular check-ups at the clinic, which encourages continual follow-ups with the doctor to ensure everything remains in control.

 Although I didn’t have the courage for these follow-ups, I was fearful that I might see that the cancer was still there.
 In all my time accompanying cancer patients, I became well aware that it’s extremely rare to get rid of all the cancer cells in your body.
 But I braced myself, and we went for the check-up.

 To our astonishment, the doctor said she was cleared of cancer, and no cancerous tumor was detected in her body.
 The doctor told us it is extremely unusual for the cancer cells to disappear this quickly.

 I finally realized that sometimes God puts his grace in arduous places.
 Sometimes God hides his grace behind a screen unseen and unknown by anyone.
 Sometimes God provides sustenance and will provide the solution to a dire situation.